Problem Solving Hot Rod Chassis Parts Since 1978

-What appears as lines in the pictures are actually laser-cut slits in the plate.
-These slits make it easy to form the piece by hand, or, in some cases, by using an adjustable wrench to get a better grip on a small tab.
+All kits are now shipped as two CNC formed 90 degree sections.
+What appears as lines on the rack mounts are actually laser-cut slits in the plate.
+These slits make it easy to form the piece by using an adjustable wrench to get a better grip on a small tab.
 Rack mounts are incorporated into the crossmember design and rotate the rack back 20° to get the input shaft lower.
 Stock, manual or power racks or later model Mustang II or T-Bird power racks can be used.
 The later power rack will require the Power Rack Spacer and longer bolts, as described in the power rack mount spacer section.
 The rack is positioned so the bellows will clear most aftermarket full A-Arms (such as Heidt’s, Total Cost Involved, Fatman, etc).

 For assembly and installation instructions, click here.